REGINA SPEKTOR PERFORMS “THE TRAPPER AND THE FURRIER” ON “LATE NIGHT WITH SETH MEYERS”

 NORTH AMERICAN TOUR SET FOR SPRING 2017

-Spektor kicks off a month-long North American tour this spring.
+Spektor kicks off a largely sold-out month-long North American tour this spring.
 Beginning in Montreal on March 5, the tour includes stops at a number of storied venues including New York’s Radio City Music Hall, Nashville’s Ryman Auditorium, the Chicago Theater and the Greek Theatre in Berkeley, CA. Tickets are available via Ticketmaster and other online ticket retailers; every pair of tickets purchased includes a standard CD or digital version of Remember Us To Life.

 “Our generation’s Joni Mitchell…has long made a habit of spinning fictional, winding tales into songs that utilize humor and absurdity for the purpose of pointed social commentary.
 Her new LP is no different.” –Esquire